← Hub / 07 Cheat Sheet

 "Make a 6-slide pitch deck for a D2C supplement brand targeting day traders.
 Brand colours: deep forest green, cream, sage.
 Editorial magazine feel.
 Big typography.
 Section dividers between slides."

-ChatTalk through the offer and the audience.
-Sharpen the headline, draft the body copy, lock the CTA.
+ChatTalk through the offer and the audience until the headline is sharp, the body copy is drafted, and the CTA is locked.

-CoworkPush it live, run a Lighthouse check, schedule the launch post in your scheduler.
+CoworkPush it live, run a Lighthouse check on the production URL, and schedule the launch post in your scheduler of choice.

-ChatFrame the question, scope the research, draft the outline of what you're looking for.
+ChatFrame the question, scope the research, and draft an outline of what you are actually looking for.

-CoworkPull the actual data — scrape sources, download reports, organise into one folder.
+CoworkPull the actual data by scraping sources, downloading reports, and organising it all into one tidy folder.

-ChatSynthesise what Cowork pulled.
-Build the argument, surface the contradictions.
+ChatSynthesise what Cowork pulled, build the argument, and surface the contradictions you would otherwise miss.

-DesignTurn the synthesis into a one-pager or pitch deck you can actually share with a stakeholder.
+DesignTurn the synthesis into a one pager or short deck you can actually share with a stakeholder without apologising for it.

-ChatTalk through what you actually need, what failure modes to design around, what "done" looks like.
+ChatTalk through what you actually need, what failure modes are worth designing around, and what done looks like.

-CodeBuild the script or app.
-Wire it to the inputs and outputs.
+CodeBuild the script or small app and wire it cleanly to the inputs and outputs you sketched in Chat.

-CoworkSet up the recurring run.
-Hook it to your inbox, your Slack, your calendar — wherever it needs to land.
+CoworkSet up the recurring run and hook the output to your inbox, your Slack, or your calendar, wherever it actually needs to land.

-ChatQuarterly, paste in the logs and decide what to tweak.
-The tool gets sharper over time.
+ChatQuarterly, paste in the logs and the failures and decide what to tweak.
+The tool gets sharper every time you do this.

 01